 Keeping Them Closed

 Leaving a window open while you are away is almost never a good idea.
 An open window can cause a problem if it rains, may be an invitation to a burglar, and may serve as an escape route for pets.
-Apartments in a high-rise have the additional danger of a pet running or falling through a screen and falling multiple floors to injury or worse.
+Apartments or Los Angeles condos in a high-rise have the additional danger of a pet running or falling through a screen and falling multiple floors to injury or worse.

 There are several options to an open window to give pets a view in your absence.
 Some choose to create a padded platform to be placed near the interior of the window.
 Cats may appreciate a carpeted cat tree near the window.
 If homeowners feel they must crack a window for ventilation, they should see if they can open it from the top down for several inches.
 This will prevent pets from breaking through an open lower window while limiting intrusion of any rain.

 Even when pet owners are home, care should be taken to prevent animals from falling through a screened window.
 There are a variety of pet and child safety products available that can be installed in an open window in a home or apartment.

 An open window with a screen is sure to serve as a perch for cats to look out upon their kingdom.
 A passing bird or squirrel could cause excitement, however, and a pet may end up bursting or falling through a screened window.
 The older the home and window, the more likely this is to occur.

 Owners can help pet-proof screens by replacing standard screens with those made of fiberglass, but it is important fiberglass screening material is put in properly.
 It may be a good idea to have them professionally installed.

 Another option to weak screens is metal window guards.
 While strong, they can limit airflow and might not be aesthetically pleasing.
 They are still a safer alternative to screens and should also be professionally installed.